-When a BIT report is filed, the leadership team will receive a notification.
-A case manager then reviews the report and gathers further information to add to the report.
-A case manager may modify or update the report as needed to record the most accurate depiction of the student concerns.
-After review of the report, the case manager will determine appropriate outreach and next steps.
+When a community member files a BIT report, the leadership team will receive a notification.
+A case manager then reviews the report and gathers further information.
+A case manager may modify or update the case file as needed to record the most accurate depiction of the student's concerns.
+After a review of the report, the case manager will determine appropriate outreach and next steps.

 The Role of BIT

-BIT is intended to provide resources and assistance to students, and is generally not a disciplinary referral.
-The hope of BIT is to intervene before students act in ways that result in meetings with a conduct officer.
+BIT is intended to provide resources and assistance to students and is generally not a disciplinary referral.
+BIT hopes to intervene before students act in ways that result in meetings with a conduct officer.

 The role of BIT is to help students be able to succeed.
-This may look like an email, a meeting with the Assistant Dean for Behavioral Intervention, or other actions deemed appropriate for that specific question.
+Support students may take many forms, such as an email, a meeting with the Associate Director for Student Support, or other actions appropriate for that specific question.

-BIT maintains all private information of students in order to protect privacy.
+BIT maintains all sensitive information of students to protect privacy.
 BIT may or may not reach out to reporters, depending on the situation.

 Yes.
-It is important to respond to any outreach by a University of Utah official.
-Failure to do so in a timely fashion may result in additional actions being taken to ensure that the student is safe and a referral to Student Conduct.
+It is important to respond to any outreach by University of Utah officials.
+Failure to do so in a timely fashion may result in additional actions to ensure that the student is safe and a referral to Student Accountability.

 Yes.
 The BIT understands that we may not have all of the correct information.
-Students have the right to share their perspective, and this will be taken into consideration when determining an appropriate course of action.
+Students have the right to share their perspectives.
+This right will be taken into consideration when determining an appropriate course of action.

-A student’s privacy is valued; however, some information is disclosed to the BIT, which is comprised of team made up of high-level administrators.
-BIT leadership, including the Case Managers and Assistant Dean of Students for Behavioral Intervention, will handle most of the information
+A student’s privacy is valued; however, some information is disclosed to the BIT, a team of high-level administrators.
+BIT leadership, including the Case Managers and Associate Director for Student Support, will handle most information.

-In order to determine the need for intervention, BIT uses a risk rubric that measures generalized risk, mental and behavioral health, and aggression.
-Generalized risk includes harm to facilities, reputation, finances, etc.), while mental and behavioral health related risks include harm to self.
+The BIT uses a risk rubric that measures generalized risk, mental and behavioral health, and aggression to determine the need for intervention.
+Generalized risk includes harm to facilities, reputation, finances, etc. Mental and behavioral health-related risks include harm to self.

 The Family Educational Rights and Privacy Act (FERPA) protects the privacy of students' educational records.
 Protecting student privacy is also a high priority of the Behavioral Intervention Team.
-Records and proceedings of BIT are kept protected and private and are only shared on a "need to know" basis.
+BIT records and proceedings are protected and private.
+Information is only shared on a "need to know" basis.
 This "need to know" basis complies with the Family Educational Rights and Privacy Act (FERPA).